-The key differences between the 3 contract options are:
+The key differences between the 3 contract options are (other differences apply as well, please contact Aveo for details):

-Exit entitlement

-Contract option Exit Fee payment date after

-(refer Part 11) vacating the village

-, (refer Part 14.2)

-ı T Bond Not applicable 3 months Now Not applicable - paid upfront 6 months Later Deferred Management Fee (maximum 35% over 3 years) 6 months Note: Not all contract options are available for serviced apartments.
+Contract option Exit Fee (refer Part 11) Exit entitlement payment date after vacating the village (refer Part 14.2) Bond Not applicable 3 months Now Not applicable - paid upfront 6 months Later Deferred Management Fee (maximum 35% over 3 years) 6 months

+Note:

+Not all contract options are available for serviced apartments.

 Please contact the scheme operator if more information is required.

-9.3 What other entry costs do residents need to pay? □ Transfer or stamp duty (plus additional foreign acquirer duty) if the contract is a Now contract Note from the scheme operator: The scheme operator may elect to pay any stamp duty applicable under the Now contract.
-If the scheme operator elects to pay the stamp duty, you will still be responsible for any additional foreign acquirer duty that may be payable. □ Costs related to your residence contract □ Costs related to any other contract □ Advance payment of General Services Charge ☑ Other costs: Establishment Fee (if the contract is a Bond contract).
+9.3 What other entry costs do residents need to pay?

+□ Transfer or stamp duty (plus additional foreign acquirer duty if any) if the contract is a Now contract

+Note from the scheme operator: The scheme operator may elect to pay any stamp duty applicable under the Now contract.
+If the scheme operator elects to pay the stamp duty, you will still be responsible for any additional foreign acquirer duty that may be payable.

+☐ Costs related to your residence contract

+☐ Advance payment of General Services Charge ⊠ Other costs: Establishment Fee (if the contract is a Bond contract).
 This amount is not refundable.
-Please contact the scheme operato if more information is required. , This amou • Upfront Management Fee (if the contract is a Now contract).
+Upfront Management Fee (if the contract is a Now contract).
 This amount is not refundable except in the circumstances described in part 14.1.
+Please contact the scheme operator if more information is required